Davids048/app_project1/README.md

 # Buzzit Social Media Application Project
-A social media app project \n
+A social media app project

 Developed the backend of a social media platform using MongoDB, GraphQL, and Apollo-Server